MarcTLaw/UltrahyperbolicRepresentation/README.md

 ### Prerequisites

 The training code was tested with Python 3.6.7 and PyTorch 1.0.1.post2.
-The evaluation scripts were tested on Matlab_R2016b.
+The evaluation scripts were tested with Matlab_R2016b and SciPy 1.5.0.

 ## Zachary's karate club dataset